 On Venezuela, Lavrov again warned the U.S. against any attempts to overthrow President Nicolás Maduro.

-Foreign Minister Sergei Lavrov: “We remember back in 2003, in May, I suppose, then-President of the United States George Bush Junior from board of an aircraft-carrier, declared that democracy was established in Iraq.
+Sergey Lavrov: “We remember back in 2003, in May, I suppose, then-President of the United States George Bush Jr., from aboard an aircraft carrier, declared that democracy was established in Iraq.
 We remember back in 2011 it was declared that Libyan leader Muammar Gaddafi had been brought down and that democracy was established in Libya.
 I believe I do not need to dwell at length upon today’s state of democracy in Iraq, Libya and a number of other places where such attempts of overthrowing the regimes were made and nothing good came out of it.”